Choy050823/CVWO-Travel-Web-Forum/README.md

 ---

 You're now ready to run and develop the project!
-For any issues, feel free to open an issue in the repository or contact the maintainers.
+For any issues, feel free to contact Choy Min Han at choymh23@u.nus.edu